Tribeoftech/holbertonschool-back-end/api/README.md

-HEY!
+HHEY!
 This readme is for the API BROS AND CHICKS